vicky051797/wordpress-ansible/README.md

 ```bash
   	ansible-vault edit group_vars/vault.yml
 ```
-- Password is stored in .vaultpass file on the home dir of the playbook.
+- Vault Password is stored in .vaultpass file on the home dir of the playbook.

 NOTE: IF there is a error in playbook that states that host not found please use the command and Vault password can be found in .vaultpass file.